-2 Related work
+2. Related work

-We survey related work in this section.
-We start with replication for HPC applications in Section 2.1 and cover application-specific detectors in Section 2.2.
+We survey the related work in this section.
+We start with replication for HPC applications in Section 2.1 and cover application-specific silent-error detectors in Section 2.2.

-2.1 Replication for fail-stop errors
+2.1.
+Replication for fail-stop errors

 Checkpointing policies have been widely studied.
-We refer to [30] for a survey of various protocols and the derivation of the Young's and Daly's formula [46, 18] for the optimal checkpointing periods.
-Recent advances include multi-level approaches, or the use of SSD or NVRAM as secondary storage [13].
-Combining replication with checkpointing has been proposed in [41, 48, 24] for HPC platforms, and in [32, 45] for grid computing.
+We refer to [34] for a survey of various protocols and the derivation of the Young's and Daly's formula [51, 22] for the optimal checkpointing periods.
+Recent advances include multi-level approaches [39, 23, 7], or the use of SSD or NVRAM as secondary storage [16].
+Combining replication with checkpointing has been proposed in [45, 53, 28] for HPC platforms, and in [36, 50] for grid computing.

-The use of redundant MPI processes is analyzed in [25, 26, 15].
-In particular, the work by Ferreira et al. [26] has studied the use of process replication for MPI applications, using 2 replicas per MPI process.
+The use of redundant MPI processes is analyzed in [29, 30, 18].
+In particular, the work by Ferreira et al. [30] has studied the use of process replication for MPI applications, using 2 replicas per MPI process.
 They provide a theoretical analysis of parallel efficiency, an MPI implementation that supports transparent process replication (including failure detection, consistent message ordering among replicas, etc.), and a set of experimental and simulation results.
-Partial redundancy is studied in [22, 44] (in combination with coordinated checkpointing) to decrease the overhead of full replication.
-Adaptive redundancy is introduced in [28], where a subset of processes is dynamically selected for replication.

-Thread-level replication has been investigated in [47, 17, 38].
-This paper targets processlevel replication, in order to be able to detect (and correct) silent errors striking in all communication-related operations.

-Finally, Ni et al [35] introduce process duplication to cope with both fail-stop and silent errors.
-Their pioneering paper contains many interesting results but differs from this work as follows: (i) they limit themselves to perfectly parallel applications while we investigate speedup profiles that obey Amdahl's law; (ii) they do not investigate triplication; and (iii) they compute an upper bound on the optimal period and do not determine optimal processor counts.
+Partial redundancy is studied in [26, 48, 49] (in combination with coordinated checkpointing) to decrease the overhead of full replication.
+Adaptive redundancy is introduced in [32], where a subset of processes is dynamically selected for replication.
+Thread-level replication has been investigated in [52, 21, 43], which target process-level replication in order to detect (and correct) silent errors striking in all communication-related operations.
+Finally, Ni et al [40] introduce process duplication to cope with both fail-stop and silent errors.
+Their pioneering work contains many interesting results but differs from this work as follows: (i) they limit themselves to perfectly parallel applications while we investigate speedup profiles that obey Amdahl's law; (ii) they do not investigate triplication; and (iii) they compute an upper bound on the optimal period and do not determine optimal processor counts.

-2.2 Silent error detection and correction
+2.2.
+Silent error detection and correction

 Application-specific information enables ad-hoc solutions, which dramatically decrease the cost of error detection.
-Algorithm-based fault tolerance (ABFT) [31, 9, 42] is a well-known technique, which uses checksums to detect up to a certain number of errors in linear algebra kernels.
+Algorithm-based fault tolerance (ABFT) [35, 12, 46] is a well-known technique, which uses checksums to detect up to a certain number of errors in linear algebra kernels.
 Unfortunately, ABFT can only protect datasets in linear algebra kernels, and it must be implemented for each different kernel, which incurs a large amount of work for large HPC applications.
 Other techniques have also been advocated.
-Benson, Schmit and Schreiber [7] compare the result of a higher-order scheme with that of a lower-order one to detect errors in the numerical analysis of ODEs and PDEs.
-Sao and Vuduc [39] investigate self-stabilizing corrections after error detection in the conjugate gradient method.
-Bridges et al. [29] propose linear solvers to tolerant soft faults using selective reliability.
-Elliot et al. [21] design a fault-tolerant GMRES capable of converging despite silent errors.
-Bronevetsky and de Supinski [10] provide a comparative study of detection costs for iterative methods.
+Benson, Schmit and Schreiber [10] compare the result of a higher-order scheme with that of a lower-order one to detect errors in the numerical analysis of ODEs and PDEs.
+Sao and Vuduc [44] investigate self-stabilizing corrections after error detection in the conjugate gradient method.
+Bridges et al. [33] propose linear solvers to tolerant soft faults using selective reliability.
+Elliot et al. [25] design a fault-tolerant GMRES capable of converging despite silent errors.
+Bronevetsky and de Supinski [13] provide a comparative study of detection costs for iterative methods.